SSWConsulting/SSW.Rules.Content/rules/brainstorming-idea-champion/rule.md

 guid: 0034f3e2-a3b5-4527-8r3d-45b27f2e4a1f
 ---

 During a [Brainstorming Day](/use-the-brains-of-your-company), many great ideas are generated, discussed, and refined.
 But what happens to these ideas once the day is over?
 Without a dedicated individual to drive an idea forward, it risks being forgotten or losing momentum.
-This is where the Idea Champion comes in.
+This is where the "Idea Champion" comes in.

 <!--endintro-->